Multimat's Expedition Summit Compact 38S Self-Inflating Sleeping Mat

 I've never had a time, when I've woken up and been cursing the Summit 38S.
 I've had some sleepless nights, but the Summit 38S has never been the cause.
 As I stated earlier, it's been one of those items that just quietly does its job, and does it outstandingly well.

-The only negative we can come up is not actually directed at the Summit 38S, but rather its manufacturer's decision to cease producing it.
+The only negative we can come up with is not actually directed at the Summit 38S, but rather its manufacturer's decision to cease producing it.
 Often when manufacturers make an outstanding product but do not sell enough to make them a viable item to produce, we can't help but feel that's a failure of communication on their part.

 We've done our best here to help explain why this kind of product needs to be made; we hope one day Multimat will revisit this.
 There's nothing wrong, in our opinion, with explaining to people the problems inherent in the competition's products, especially if you have a superior offering.